Introduction to Directing

 • provide tools and techniques to apply to any project.

-• showcase successful film directors and their approaches.
+• showcase successful directors and their approaches.

 • recommend reading and viewing, but not require outside class work.